harshhh11/Data-Structures-and-Algorithms/Data Structures/README.md

 Array is a Concrete Implmentation of List

-2) Concrete Implementation - Implementation of ADTs Array - Concrete Implementation
+2) Concrete Implementation - Implementation of ADTs

+Eg:-
+* Array - Concrete Implementation
-Linked List - Concrete Implementation
+* Linked List - Concrete Implementation

 ### Problems with Array